hongtaoh/hongtaoh.github.io/content/en/now/_index.md

 ### What I have been thinking of doing but haven't started yet
 - Porting the Jekyll theme [allenlab](https://github.com/mpa139/allanlab) to Hugo

-# You should add a new page as well: [https://nownownow.com/about](https://nownownow.com/about)
+# You should add a now page as well: [https://nownownow.com/about](https://nownownow.com/about)